Khardung La

 The elevation of Khardung La is 5359 m.
-Local summit signs and dozens of stores selling shirts in Leh incorrectly claim its elevation to be in the vicinity of 5602 m and that it is the world's highest motorable pass.
+Local summit signs and dozens of stores selling shirts in Leh incorrectly claim its elevation to be in the vicinity of 5602 m and that it is the world's third highest motorable pass.

 History

 Khardong La is historically important as it lies on the major caravan route from Leh to Kashgar in Central Asia.
 About 10,000 horses and camels used to take the route annually, and a small population of Bactrian camels can still be seen at Hunder, in the area north of the pass.
 In the early 1950s, William O. Douglas described "the trail, after crossing the Indus, divides, one fork going south along the river's edge to Spitok, Khalatse and Khargil, the other turning north to Leh, the Khardong Pass (...), and Yarkand, an ancient trading center of Sinkiang."
 He continues, "Leh is on a historic caravan route that leads not only to Yarkand in Sinkiang but to Lhasa in Tibet. (...) the stream of trade.
 Wool, silver, felts, tea, candy, skins, velvets, silk, gold, carpets, musk, coral, borax, jade cups, salt came down from the north.
 Cotton goods, shawls, brocades, opium, indigo, plumes, shoes, pearls, ginger, cloves, pepper, honey, tobacco, sugar cane, barley rice, wheat, corn came up from the south."
-During World War II there was an attempt to transfer war material to China through this route..
+During World War II there was an attempt to transfer war material to China through this route.